open-atmos/PySDM/paper/paper.md

-The key motivation behind development of `PySDM` has been to offer the community a set of readily reusable building blocks for development and community dissemination of extensions to SDM.
+The key motivation behind development of `PySDM` has been to offer the community a set of readily reusable building blocks for development and community dissemination of extensions to particle-based microphysics models.
-To this end, we strive to maintain strict modularity of the SDM building blocks, separation of functionality and examples, and extensive unit test coverage in the project.
+To this end, we strive to maintain strict modularity of the PySDM building blocks, separation of functionality and examples, and extensive unit test coverage in the project.
 A user of the package might select from top-level physics options such as the simulation environment, particle processes, and output attributes without requiring a detailed understanding of the CPU and GPU underlying implementations at the superparticle level.
-The separation of physics information from backend engineering is intended to make the software more approachable for both users and developers who wish to contribute to the scientific progress of the SDM.
+The separation of physics information from backend engineering is intended to make the software more approachable for both users and developers who wish to contribute to the scientific progress of particle-based methods for simulating atmospheric clouds.

 # Summary of new features and examples in v2